VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 Login to Service Desk Plus MSP with administrator credentials.
 Configure necessary fields from the "Admin" menu.

-### Add "Delegated" status
+### Add new statuses

+In Helpdesk Customizer - Status create new statuses:
+- "Delegated"
+- "Pending Resolved"

-In Helpdesk Customizer - Status create new status "Delegated".
-It will be used by Azure DevOps connector.
+Statuses will be used by Azure DevOps connector.

 ### Create Additional fields for the Account